valerio-bozzolan/MediaWikiOrphanizerBot/README.md

  	Edit summary to be used when cleaning an old list --seealso=VALUE
- 	Title of your local "See also" section
+ 	Title of your local "See also" section --skip-permissions
- --debug
+ 	Execute the bot even if the list was last edited by a non-sysop (or by the bot itself) --debug
  	Increase verbosity
  --help